marian42/marian42.github.io/content/article/infinite-wfc/index.md

 {{< img "tilingworld.jpg" "" >}}

-Generating a tiling map is done by "wrapping around" the constraint propagation at the map boundary.
+Generating the tiling map is done by "wrapping around" the constraint propagation at the map boundary.
 In a finite map, when we propagate a constraint to a slot outside the map, we discard that information.
 In a tiling map, the slot on the opposing map boundary is treated as if it was a neighbor.